avocardio/MLinPractice/Documentation.md

 ## Tests

-We have written tests for tfidf_vec and hash_vector, because even though the sklearn functions themselves naturally have many tests implemented, we want to double check that we are using them correctly and that we are getting the expected output.
+We wrote tests for the HashingVectorizer, because even though the sklearn functions themselves naturally have many tests implemented, we want to double check that we are using them correctly and that we are getting the expected output.
 Therefore, especially 'test_result_shape' is very important, because it checks if the length of the output list matches the number of input elements.
+We also wrote test files for bigrams and the tokenizer.

-We added in 'run_classifier.py' a number of functions to run this file from the run_classifier_test.py which tests all classifiers, checks if the data is still equal length, tries the classifiers to fit and if not, checks if the file gives the correct error output.
+We added in `run_classifier.py` a number of functions to run this file from the run_classifier_test.py which tests all classifiers, checks if the data is still equal length, tries the classifiers to fit and if not, checks if the file gives the correct error output.

 ## Application

-We also extended the application stub that was given to us.
+At the end, we also extended the application stub that was given to us.
 You will see that we removed the dimensionality reduction step from the pipeline, as mentioned before.
 First of all, we kept the part where the user can enter his/her tweet of course.
 Afterwards, we need to ask the user how many videos the tweet contains.
 This is due to the fact that in the original data set, there already was a column that contained an exact number of how many videos the tweets contained.
 For the photos however, it is important to remember that photos in twitter are embedded with a link.
 Hence, we took the general structure of the link, namely ```https://pbs.twimg.com/media```, and found out that images in Twitter are either in the format of ```.png``` or ```.jpg```.
 We then search in the user input for all of those parts that contain the general link structure, as well as one of the image formats and append the links to a list.
 Since we also included the posting time of the tweet as a feature, we get the current time in the next step.
 We used the tweet itself, the video input the user has made before, the list of photos and the current time, and finally the remaining text-based features of our feature extraction.
 To use all those features together, we just had to format them in the right way such that our pipeline handles it to produces meaningful outputs.

 Working example of inputs and their corresponding outputs: